Hope Ferdowsian, MD, MPH, FACP, FACPM

 Allan is a pediatrician who has practiced primary care and emergency pediatrics.
 He is medical director and executive director for Physicians Association for Nutrition USA, an international nongovernmental organization committed to educating health professionals and students, the general public, and policymakers about the value of whole-food, plant-based nutrition in promoting good health, and in preventing and treating disease.

-Allan has held a number of healthcare leadership roles, including CEO of Network Health, a health plan in Massachusetts serving impoverished individuals.
+Allan has held a number of healthcare leadership roles, including CEO of Network Health, a health plan in Massachusetts serving individuals living with poverty.
 Allan has also advocated on behalf of survivors of child abuse and sexual assault.
-He co-edited the textbook Child Abuse: A Medical Reference, and has authored peer-reviewed articles on child abuse and on emergency pediatrics.
+He co-edited the textbook Child Abuse: A Medical Reference, and he has authored peer-reviewed articles on child abuse and on emergency pediatrics.
 Additionally, Allan has led animal protection organizations, serving as executive director for both World Animal Protection-USA and Farm Sanctuary.
 In addition to serving on the board of Phoenix Zones Initiative, Allan is a hands-on board member with Global Federation of Animal Sanctuaries; Animal Defense Partnership, which provides pro bono legal consulting services to animal charities; and Dharma Voices for Animals.

 Allan received a bachelor of science degree from MIT, a doctor of medicine degree from the Icahn School of Medicine at Mount Sinai, and a master’s degree in business from the University of Rochester.
 He has served as vice chair of Pediatrics, associate professor of Pediatrics, and associate professor of Emergency Medicine at the University of Buffalo, and as associate professor of Pediatrics at Brown University.